facundoolano/app-store-scraper/README.md

 Retrieves a list of applications from one of the collections at iTunes.
 Options:

+* `collection`: the collection to look up.
+Defaults to `collection.TOP_FREE_IOS`, available options can be found [here](https://github.com/facundoolano/app-store-scraper/blob/master/lib/constants.js#L3).
 * `category`: the category to look up.
 This is a number associated with the genre for the application.
-Defaults to an empty string.
-An example value is `6014` currently maps to the `Games` category.
-* `collection`: the collection to look up.
-Defaults to `collection.TOP_FREE_IOS`, available options can be found [here](https://github.com/facundoolano/app-store-scraper/blob/master/lib/constants.js#L3).
+Defaults to no specific category.
+Available options can be found [here](https://github.com/facundoolano/app-store-scraper/blob/master/lib/constants.js#L19).
 * `country`: the two letter country code to get the list from.
 Defaults to `us`.
 * `num`: the amount of elements to retrieve.
 Defaults to `50`, maximum allowed is `200`.